 The Journal of International Affairs publishes research and analysis from leading policymakers, practitioners, and academics.
-We publish peer-reviewed articles in our biannual print issue, and analysis and commentary on our online edition, published continuously on our website.
+We publish peer-reviewed articles and in-depth analysis in our biannual print issue, and analysis and commentary on our online edition, published continuously on our website.

 The Journal of International Affairs is published twice a year and has earned worldwide recognition for its unique single-issue format.
-Articles are peer reviewed and are typically between 3,500 and 6,000 words in length (not including footnotes).
-Submissions are invited from academics and practitioners in international relations, political science, history, and related fields.
+Submissions are invited from academics and practitioners in international relations, political science, history and related fields.
 Submissions are currently being considered for vol. 75, no. 2, "War in Ukraine: The World Responds."

-The Journal of International Affairs complements its biannual print publication with in-depth analysis on current global issues and trends.
-We do not accept unsolicited submissions, but welcome pitches from thought leaders and practitioners in the field of international affairs.
+The Journal of International Affairs Digital Edition runs in-depth analysis on current global issues and trends throughout the year.
+We accept unsolicited submissions and welcome pitches from academics, thought leaders, and practitioners in the field of international affairs.

-Please email pitches and questions to our online editors at email@example.com.
+Please email pitches, submissions and questions to our editorial team at [email protected].

 The Journal of International Affairs does not take institutional positions and the views represented are the author’s own and do not necessarily reflect the views of the editorial board or Columbia University.